What is the Youth Ambassadors Program?

 What Does the Program Cost?

-*As a reference, the 2018 and 2019 out-of-pocket costs per individual participant were less than $2,000.
+*As a reference, the 2024 out-of-pocket cost per individual participant was around $2,500.
 Note that past costs are not a guarantee of future costs.

 – – –